Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 };
 ```

 `Parser` includes 2 parameters, where `batch_data` is an encapsulated `vector`.
-Each element in this container is the data previously read by `MiniDataSet` through `Next` function.
+Each element in this container is the data previously read by `MiniDataSet` through `Next` method.
 The parameter `ctx` enables us to get the information of Op.
 Here we mainly obtain the output through `ctx` and get the pointer `dptr` to the output buffer.

 Notice that we use macro `MultiThreadLoop` in the procedure of setting `batch_data`'s data to the Op's output `dptr`. `MultiThreadLoop` allows our loop logic to be executed in multiple threads.
 It accept 2 parameters, the first parameter is the total number of loop; the second parameter is a callback function, its prototype is `void callback(size_t, i)`.
 OneFlow will create multiple threads, and call the callback function concurrently.
 The callback function's parameter `i` indicates the serial number of current loop, allowing us to divide data according to `i` and complete the business logic.